nrobin24/pharmacology-thesis/#ch1-introduction/chapter1.md

 ### 1.1.3 - Wnt in Cancer Tumorigenesis

 Misregulation of the Wnt pathway has been linked to the formation of various types of tumors.
-The most well studied example of this is in colorectal cancer is linked to activating APC mutations.
+A well studied example of this is in colorectal cancer, where mutations in the gene _APC_ are the most frequent cause [@Clevers_1997].
+APC is one of the proteins responsible for degrading ß-Catenin when the pathway is not active.
+When APC cannot function there is an abnormally high level of Wnt signaling that causes overexpression of growth promoting genes [@Najdi_2011].
+Mutations in other core Wnt pathay genes _AXIN1_, _CTNNB1_, and _TCF7L2_ have been linked to tumor formation [@Anastas_2013].
+Abberations in Wnt signaling have been identified as contributing to pancreatic, mammary, ovarian, and skin cancers.

-Different tumors have found to have Wnt signaling component.
-Melanoma through XXX.
-Breast cancer thru XXX.
-Willms tumor is linked to WTX.
-Glioblastoma is linked through ??.
-Also renal cell, non small cell lung cancer, ec.
+In melanoma, as opposed to colorectal cancer, a high level of Wnt signaling was found to correlate with improved patient survival [@chien2009activated].
+Melanoma tumors are commonly caused by mutations in the ERK signaling pathway, the most frequently observed being BRAF V600E mutation.
+It was discovered that Wnt has a high level of crosstalk with hyperactivated ERK signaling in melanoma cells [Biechele BRAF paper].
+It should also be noted that the benefits of high Wnt in melanoma may be time and tumor type dependent [PTEN mouse paper].

-It is not always over-activation that causes cancer.
-In melanoma patients activating the pathway is beneficial.
-Altho this may be time dependent.
+A more thorough explanation of Wnt in melanoma is given in chapter 2 of this thesis.

 ### 1.1.4 - Wnt in hESCs